octogen4/GWSC22-LNNU-ET-AL/README.md

 >Clculate GLRT of the data, noise PSD is a special form.

 testsignificance.m
 >Clculate significane of the data for a given signal template.
-We find that for all three data the significance are quite large (up to 0.8), meaning that the existance or the signal is highly unimpossible.
+We find that for all three data the significance are quite large (up to 0.8), meaning that the existance or the signal is highly impossible.

 ### Lab5
 GLRT test for data with a quadratic chirp (QC) signal applying PSO algorithm.
 (With an arbitarily chosen PSD)